Agent Frameworks

 - Configure on-chain interaction modules

-- Test multi-channel response coherence
+- Multi-channel response coherence

-- Model Context Protocol Integration
+- Context Linking

 Roadmap and Upgrading

-Roadmap towards decentralised AI
+Roadmap towards decentralized AI

 - Open Data, Access to training data and reasoning logs, with limited external auditability.